-Ownership rates dropped by 41 percent in Black-business ownership between February and April 2020, representing the largest rate of any racial group.
-(Overall active businesses fell by 22 percent during that same period.)
+Ownership rates dropped by 41% in Black-business ownership between February and April 2020, representing the largest rate of any racial group.
+(Overall active businesses fell by 22% during that same period.)

-A Main Street Alliance/Color of Change poll released in October 2020 found that only 40 percent of Black business owners expected to remain open over the ensuing six months.
-This number represents the lowest group compared against 46 percent of Asian, 48 percent of Latin and 55 percent of White-business owners.
+A Main Street Alliance/Color of Change poll released in October 2020 found that only 40% of Black business owners expected to remain open over the ensuing six months.
+This number represents the lowest group compared to 46% of Asian, 48% of Latin and 55% of White-business owners.

 If these Black-owned businesses inspired you and you're ready to start your own company, being in the right location can make a difference.
 Read on to learn more about what to look for in your future city, or check out our post on the best cities for black entrepreneurs.